-(c) Feeder employed at paving-plant shall be supplied with overalls and goggles.
+(c) Feeder employed at paving plant and workers employed on crushing and screening plant shall be supplied with overalls and goggles.
 If necessary, respirators shall be available on request.

 (d) Parks, gardens and reserves staff cutting, pruning or transplanting thorny or prickly bushes, plants, shrubs, etc. shall be supplied with gloves.